-i.
+- i.
 Two methods-relative grading or absolute grading-have been in vogue for awardinggrades in a course.
 The relative grading is based on the distribution (usually normaldistribution) of marks obtained by all the students in the course and the grades areawarded based on a cut-off mark or percentile.
-Under the absolute grading, the marksare converted to grades based on predetermined class intervals.
-To implement thefollowing grading system, the colleges and universities can use any one of the abovemethods.

-ii.
-The grades for each course would be decided on the basis of the percentage marksobtained at the end-semester external and internal examinations as per following table:
+Under the absolute grading, the marks are converted to grades based on predetermined class intervals. - ii.
+The grades for each course would be decided on the basis of the percentage marks obtained at the end-semester external and internal examinations as per following table: